lhmiller/angular-website/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Upload to S3

+The script ./upload_to_s3 will upload the build files to S3 to the specified bucket.
+Run `npm run s3` to do a prod build and immediately upload it.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).